magicleap/developer-portal-docs/docs/guides/unity/networking/photon-fusion.md

 ## Import the Magic Leap - Photon Fusion package

 The Magic Leap Photon Fusion sample can be downloaded as a complete project or as a unity package.
-To import the sample into an existing project, open the [GitHub project] link in your web browser then select the latest release.
+To import the sample into an existing project, open the [Magic Leap Photon Fusion Example link](https://github.com/magicleap/MagicLeapPhotonFusionExample) in your web browser then select the latest release.

 To import the package into the project:
  Select :